One Line Summary

-A definitive, myth-busting investigation of the 1999 Columbine High School massacre that replaces early media narratives with evidence, psychology, and humanity.
+A definitive, myth-busting investigation of the 1999 Columbine High School massacre that replaces early narratives with evidence, psychology, and human consequence.

 Opening Impression